syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the specified group is not available in the list of groups in the grid, it will return a value of -1.
+If the specified group is not available in the SfDataGrid, it will return a value of -1.
 Otherwise it will return the start index of the specified `group`.

 ## ResolveToGridVisibleColumnIndex(int visibleColumnIndex)